 To prevent uterine prolapse, women should keep their pelvic floor muscles strong and healthy.
 The best way to improve muscle tone in your pelvic floor is to do Kegel exercises.
 To perform a Kegel, tense your muscles as though you are stopping a flow of urine, and hold them for a count of five before releasing.
 Kegels can be performed at any time throughout the day.
 Eating a balanced diet and refraining from smoking can also help to prevent uterine prolapse.

 Women who have had multiple pregnancies or difficult births are more at risk for a uterine prolapse, as are older women who may experience a decrease in muscle tone.
-If you are at risk, your gynecologist may talk with you about the possibility of uterine prolapse and ways to avoid it.
+If you are at risk, your gynecologist may talk with you about the possibility of a prolapse and ways to avoid it.
 If you do suspect a prolapse, go to a doctor as soon as possible, as this will make the condition easier to treat and it will reduce the risk of complications.